Liam C. Kelly

 Liam believes in giving back to the community and has volunteered at Metro Continuing Education since 2012 to teach Law for the Layperson: Being a Residential Landlord.
 Liam is the Chair of the Strathcona County Subdivision and Development Appeal Board and has been a member of the Board since 2018 either as Vice-Chair or Chair.

 Liam is a serial hobbyist, refusing to sit still except when learning about a new interest (just ask him about vintage sewing machines, vintage motorcycles, brewing beer, dehydrating food, camping, fishing… the list doesn’t end).
-Liam is a family man who loves spending time with his wife, kids, enormous cat and comedic dog.
+Liam is a family man who loves spending time with his wife, kids, and comedic dog.